polius/meteornext-docs/docs/guides/administration.md

 **RIGHTS**

-- **Access Utils**: If this option is enabled all user's contained in this group will be able to access the utils section and the utils button will be visible at the top bar.
+- **Access Utils**: If this option is enabled, all user's contained in this group will be able to access the utils section and the utils button will be visible at the top bar.

 **LIMITS**

 - **Maximum Size (MB)**: This value is optional and it's used to limit the maximum file size in MB allowed to perform File Imports.

 - **Concurrent executions**: This value (numeric) is optional and it's used to limit the amount of Imports, Exports and Clones that can be executed in the same time.
-If this values is setup then an automated queue system will start and will only execute X operations every 10 seconds (using polling).
+If this values is set up then an automated queue system will start and will only execute X operations every 10 seconds (using polling).
 It's useful to give stability to your infrastructure.
-In this way you will avoid unwanted peaks of large amount of data transfer at the same time.
+In this way, you will avoid unwanted peaks of large amount of data transfer at the same time.

 **SLACK**

-- **Enable Notifications**: Enable this option to receive an Slack notification everytime a restore finishes, showing some information about it.
+- **Enable Notifications**: Enable this option to receive a Slack notification every time a restore finishes, showing some information about it.
 It's useful if you want to track all the restores that are being done in real-time.
     - **Channel Name**: The Slack channel's name to send the notifications.
-    - **Webhook URL**: The Slack's weebhook URL to sent all the notifications.
+    - **Webhook URL**: The Slack's webhook URL to sent all the notifications.

 ### Client